Supreme Court won’t expedite GOP request to stop Pennsylvania’s extended deadline for mail-in ballots

 While the U.S. Supreme Court has routinely overruled federal judges who change the rules during an election — Wisconsin was an example of that, earlier this week — it is rare for the court to intervene when a state court was interpreting the state’s constitution and laws.

+But it is now clear that is not a view shared by his conservative colleagues.

+“The Constitution provides that state legislatures — not federal judges, not state judges, not state governors, not other state officials — bear primary responsibility for setting election rules,” Gorsuch wrote in the Wisconsin case.

-The cases are Scarnati v.
+The Pennsylvania cases are Scarnati v.
 Boockvar and Republican Party v.
 Boockvar.